jbuckman/jbuckman.github.io/_posts/2019-10-25-three-paradigms-of-reinforcement-learning.md

 ```

 [^0]: This principle echoes classic results in generalization theory, which state that the amount of data required to find a nearly-optimal function is proportional to the size of the function class that we are searching in.
 One really intriguing property of neural networks is that, when trained by SGD, they seem to be able to find solutions that generalize well, even when they are heavily overparameterized relative to the complexity of the task they are trying to solve.
 In other words, when it comes to data efficiency, the size of the function class we actually search over seems to somehow be less important than the “smallest reasonable class that we could have searched over” for this particular problem.
 Why is this the case?
 No idea!
-It has always seemed like magic to me.
+It has always seemed like magic to us.
 If anyone has any good reading material on the subject, please send it our way!

 [^1]: To the best of our knowledge this result has not been published, but feel free to reach out to Carles for a proof.